XOPS

 • · First Outcome runs in production against the agreed scope.

-• · Measured against your week-1 baseline.
+• · Measured against your activation baseline.
 Numbers you can take to the board.

 • · Additional Outcomes layered as your team gets comfortable.